nzzdev/Storytelling-Styleguide/pages/style/guidelines.md

 ```

 ## No data, no chart
-We only create charts based on actual data.
-It's the only way to publish charts that meet our quality standards.

-Here's why:
+Often in our line of work, we are asked to recreate charts or complex visualizations based on a static template.
+In order to design and publish work that meet our quality standards we **only create We only create graphics based on actual data.** Here's why:

 #### 1. Using data to make a point – our point
-Turning data into a visualisation is not neutral.
-Whoever creates a chart shapes the narrative – by choosing from [dozens of chart types](https://github.com/ft-interactive/chart-doctor/tree/master/visual-vocabulary), by deciding what to leave out and what to emphasise.
+Turning data into a visualization is not neutral.
+Whoever creates a chart shapes the narrative – by choosing from [dozens of chart types](https://github.com/ft-interactive/chart-doctor/tree/master/visual-vocabulary) and by deciding what to leave out and what to emphasize.
 We want to control this step rather than use what somebody else has created for their purposes.
-Only when we have data, we can do so.
+We can only do that when we have the data.

 #### 2. We work digital first
-Only when we have data, we can create graphics that are fully optimised for our digital platforms, either by using our own tools or by writing custom code.
+When we have raw data, we are able to create graphics that are fully optimized for our digital platforms.
+We also have the option to use our own tools, [like Q](https://q.st.nzz.ch/), or write custom code.

 #### 3. We want to be able to verify
 Without data, we have no way of checking whether the chart correctly represents the underlying data.
-We (unkowningly) reproduce whatever mistakes have been made in creating the chart in the first place.
+By using, for example, a static PDF as the only reference, we (unkowningly) reproduce whatever mistakes have been made in creation of the original chart.

 #### 4. We need to be exact
-Editing somebody else's vector graphics (or even worse: tracing from images) is much more prone to handling errors than creating our own chart from scratch, based on data.
+Editing somebody else's vector graphics (or even worse: tracing from static images) is much more prone to handling errors than generating our own chart from data.

 #### 5. We want our charts to be reusable
-Charts based on data can be updated (or corrected) easily, but simply changing or adding numbers in the data set.
+Charts based on data can be quickly and efficiently updated or corrected.

-#### 6. We don't plagiarise
+#### 6. We don't plagiarize
-Sometimes we might have the creator's permission to reproduce their chart, but often we don't.
+Sometimes we might have the creator's permission to reproduce their graphics, but often we don't.

 ## Bylines